-Parents or adult clients attend a one-hour clinical interview with one of our doctors/clinicians during which a thorough understanding of the current concerns occurs, as well as a detailed developmental, medical and educational history is obtained.
-At this time, it is determined if testing is recommended and more information about the tests that will be used is introduced.
+Parents or adult clients attend a one-hour clinical interview with one of our psychologist/clinicians during which we gain a thorough understanding of the current concerns, as well as document a detailed developmental, medical and educational history.
+Then we determine if testing is recommended, and provide you with more information about the tests that will be used.

-Adults participating in an adult assessment are taken to a quiet room with the doctor/clinician to complete the evaluation with short breaks throughout the testing.
+Adults participating in an adult assessment are taken to a quiet room with the psychologist/clinician to complete the evaluation, with short breaks throughout the testing.
 With children, we try to make it as fun and comfortable as possible.
 Upon arriving to their appointment, children are greeted and given a general overview of the reason (previously agreed upon with the parents) for the evaluation in a “child friendly” manner.
 Once the child is comfortable separating from his/her parent, he/she is brought to the testing room to begin the evaluation process.
-Parents are welcome to stay in the waiting room or may choose to leave during the evaluation.
-Most of the testing is similar to schoolwork, completing puzzles and pencil/paper tasks.
+Parents are welcome to stay in the waiting room, or may choose to leave during the evaluation.
+Most of the testing is similar to schoolwork, such as completing puzzles and pencil/paper tasks.
 Positive reinforcement and continuous 1:1 praise and attention help the child feel comfortable and confident in their performance.
-Furthermore, the children love earning prizes for working hard and following directions.
+Furthermore, the children love earning prizes for working hard and following directions!
 Almost all children truly enjoy the evaluation process and many ask if they can come back again.
-Adult testing is similar with short breaks offered throughout the testing.
+Adult testing is similar, with short breaks offered throughout the testing.

 After approximately one to two weeks following the testing, parents or the adult client meet with the examiner to review and discuss the testing results and recommendations.
 In this session, a “roadmap” is provided with specifics on how to proceed to ensure optimal academic, employment, social, behavioral and emotional success.